 There are two ways to find answers to your pottery questions:

 1. Search the Archive – The RWCS website has over 20,000 questions that have been previously answered on our website.
 Just use the search box on the RWCS website.
-Type in few key words.
+Type in a few key words.
 The search will bring up any question that reference the terms you use.

 2. Submit your question – Follow the instructions below to submit your questions.

-Our experts have been providing answers to questions onlins for over 10 years.
+Our experts have been providing answers to questions online for over 10 years.
 Here are the biographies of the RWCS Ask the Experts volunteers!

 Artware – Archive Questions